Historical Apoplexy · State Legislative Adaptations · Indiana

 political mechanisms were no longer available;

-entertainer in human history -- grew up at 2300 Jackson
+Guinness World Records, grew up at 2300 Jackson Street,

-its infrastructure.
-The question this Act addresses is
+question this Act addresses is not whether human

-not whether creative capacity exists in Gary.
+capability exists in Gary.
 It does.
+The question is

 FINDINGS RELATING TO THE CROSSROADS DISTRIBUTION